mtsoares/kubernetes-lab/Lab03/README.md

 If you need any help, ask your instructor.

 On the Lab03 directory, edit the wordpress-ingress.yml file and change the appropriate information:
-* Provided Wordpress FQDN for this student (each student have a unique FQDN).
+* The Wordpress FQDN provided for this student (each student have a unique FQDN).
 * The name of the service you created before.
 * The Port for the service you created before.